-a.
-Mobility: In March, the Public Works Director contacted St. Augustine for information about its mobility projects.
-The response was an executive summary of St. Augustine's mobility initiatives.
-It was forwarded to our City Commission.
-Our City's staff met with St. Augustine's to discuss our City supporting the following: St. Augustine's request to use our city hall parking lot as a park-and-ride location for events happening in downtown St. Augustine; and the River-to-Sea Loop bike/pedestrian trail that will go through the State Park and connect both cities.
+City supporting the following: St. Augustine's request to use our city hall parking lot as a park-and-ride location for events happening in downtown St. Augustine; and the River-to-Sea Loop bike/pedestrian trail that will go through the State Park and connect both cities.
 Also, St. Augustine's staff wants to discuss a potential bike-share program and possibly locate a hub in our City.
-St. Augustine's Public Works Director, Reuben Franklin, presented his city's mobility plan at the SAB City Commission meeting on August 11th.
+St. Augustine's Public Works Director, Reuben Franklin, will present his city's mobility plan at the SAB City Commission meeting on August 11th.